craigfreilly/masters-project-submission/README.md

 # masters-project-submission

 This software was created by Craig Reilly, as part of his third semester project in fulfillment of his Masters in Software Development at the University of Glasgow.
 The software makes use of the existing Choco constraint programming toolkit, and the KnotTheory` Mathematica package.
 Both are included in this repo for ease of installation.
+Use of the drawing tools in the require Mathematica to be installed on the user's system.
+The software was tested on Ubuntu 12.10 and 14.10 and 15.04, but should run on any UNIX system.
+It will not run without modification on Windows.

 The purpose of the software was to automatically generate knots.
 The approach taken is to generate Gauss codes which represent classical knots (and to only generate one Gauss code per equivalence class of Gauss codes).